Advantages and Disadvantages of Small Group Communication PDF

 • New members learn from veterans; similar amateurs learn from experts.

-• They also learn more about how to work as a group in contrast to just merely topics they discuss.
+• They also learn more about working as a group, rather than merely discussing topics.

 • It also helps in the decision-making process.

-• It is the product of interacting individuals stimulating one another so that what emerges is a product that no one member could accomplish working alone.
+• It is the result of interacting individuals stimulating one another, so that what emerges is something no single member could accomplish working alone.

 • Additionally, it allows group members to share collective information, stimulate critical thinking, challenge assumptions, and raise achievement standards.

-• In the academic context, collaborative learning promotes higher individual achievement in knowledge acquisition, retention, accuracy, creativity in problem-solving, and higher-level reasoning.
+• In the academic context, collaborative learning promotes higher individual achievement in knowledge acquisition, retention, accuracy, problem-solving, creativity, and higher-level reasoning.

 5. More Creativity

-The key to creativity is the mental flexibility required to mix thoughts from our many experiences.
+The key to creativity is the mental flexibility to blend ideas from our many experiences.
 Groups provide a creative multiplier effect by tapping more information, brainpower, and insights.

 6. Enhanced Cultural Understanding